Musk tweet joking about buying Manchester United causes stir

 Asked by a follower whether he was serious, Musk later tweeted, “No, this is a long-running joke on Twitter.
 I’m not buying any sports teams.”

-He's now facing more legal woes over the deal to buy Twitter that he negotiated in April.
+He's now facing more legal woes over the deal to buy Twitter, which he negotiated in April.
 Musk sold roughly $8.5 billion worth of Tesla shares to help fund the purchase and lined up a diverse group of other investors to back him.

 The deal fell apart last month after Musk said Twitter refused to provide him enough information about the number of fake accounts on the platform.
 Twitter could have tried to make him pay a $1 billion breakup fee that he agreed to but instead is suing to force him to complete the purchase.
 The case is set to go to trial in Delaware in October.